-Note that, if you are looking to reduce water pressure, you should ask your plumber to help you install pressure regulator.
+Note that, if you are looking to reduce water pressure, you should ask your plumber to help you install a pressure regulator.

 Are Brass Ball Valves Good for Throttling?

-Throttling is the process of regulating media flow through opening and closing of a barrier such as a valve.
+Throttling is the process of regulating media flow through the opening and closing of a barrier such as a valve.